lue-bird/elm-syntax-to-rust/README.md

 Use it for classic arena-friendly loop steps like state → interface, request → response etc.

 ### improvement ideas
-- switch from `Cow` to `Rc`.
-Creating clones for viewing only should be free (tho I wish there was something more lightweight)!
 - support `Set` (as `Rc<BTreeSet>`)
 - if lambda is called with a function, always inline that function
 - improve performance of elm_kernel_parer functions (and string_slice etc) to work with utf8 offsets instead of chars